 You can utilize programs like Election Runner and Google Forms to run your chapter elections or secret ballots during meetings.
 Election Runner does come with a cost for elections involving 20 or more people, but Google Forms is free.
+Election Runner automatically uses the plurality method, eliminating the need for multiple votes.
 You can have candidates film themselves giving their speeches, and then allow people to write questions to them, or hold an online meeting for the speech and Q&A session.